 - Eye trauma

 - Foreign materials stuck in your eyes

 - A scratch to your eye

 - Sudden loss of vision, in either both eyes or one eye

 If you experience any of these symptoms, contact us immediately.
 Many types of eye emergencies require urgent attention – so don’t delay!

 Foreign Object Removal

 When something gets lodged in your eye, you’ll feel irritation that ranges from mild to severe, depending upon what the object is.
 Even a stray eyelash will cause discomfort.
 Mild irritations often resolve by themselves, with no intervention and no long-term complications.
-However, depending upon how the object entered your eye, treatment may be needed in order to prevent lasting vision problems.
+However, depending on how the object entered your eye, treatment may be needed in order to prevent lasting vision problems.
 If a few hours pass and you still feel pain, contact us for assistance.
 If you suspect that the foreign body pierced the outer layer of your eye, immediate medical treatment is critical!
-It may be dangerous to wait, and rapid action can help prevent vision loss, premature cataracts and retinal damage.
+It may be dangerous to wait, and rapid action can help prevent vision loss, premature cataracts, and retinal damage.

 Immediately after your eye is exposed to a foreign body, blood vessels in your eye will dilate.
-Your eyelids, cornea and conjunctiva may become inflamed.
+Your eyelids, cornea, and conjunctiva may become inflamed.
 If the offensive object isn’t removed quickly, your risk of infection rises.
 Eyes are extremely sensitive and delicate, and your persistent attempts to remove the object may cause further damage.
 Your eye doctor will generally insert numbing eye drops before attempting to remove the object with specialized tools, especially when a simple eye rinse doesn’t do the job effectively.
 It’s critical to seek help from a trained eye care professional; visit one of our offices for assistance.